Unitarian Universalists of Mt Airy

 Just for Laughs

-Openings for New Participants
+Openings for New Participants in Covenant Groups!

 A Covenant Group (small group ministry) is a group of usually 6-8 people in a congregation who get together to get to know each other and talk about themes that relate to the theme for the month of our Sunday worship services.
 We currently have a couple of active covenant groups.
 If you think you might be interested in joining an existing group or being part of a new group, please contact Rev. McKinley!